HL7/fhir-cow-ig/input/pagecontent/order-initiation.md

 </figure>
 <br clear="all"/>

+The availability of catalogs and interactions with catalog services are a common dependency but are out of scope of this guidance.
+They are mentioned here to acknowledge that:

 The interaction with catalogs may exist in any point where the order is potentially changed - upon ordering, upon changing, upon validation, etc. This interaction is orthogonal to the scope of this ImplementationGuide.
 For more details about order catalogs, users are invited to consult the [Order Catalog Implementation Guide](https://hl7.org/fhir/uv/order-catalog).

+* HL7 is producing guidance on order catalogs, namely the [Order Catalog Implementation Guide](https://hl7.org/fhir/uv/order-catalog).

 <hr>